 conferences supplement learning.
 Two residents (one junior and one

-senior) work closely with three full time faculty members.
+senior) work closely with four full time faculty members.
 In this

 smaller team setting, junior residents have the opportunity to advance